 The East Bay Dead End Tour

 The East Bay has a lot of dead end roads that are either through roads which have been abandoned, or go into a canyon or up a hill and then stop.
 They usually have little traffic and interesting terrain.
-This ride combines six of the most memorable.
+This ride combines seven of the most memorable.
 The beginner’s and intermediate rides are pleasant and enjoyable, the advanced ride is nice but strenuous, with a lot of distance and two nasty climbs.
 Civilization level and traffic are both low, except on a couple of the connecting roads.

 Cull Canyon Road

 Cull Canyon Road gets out of residential Castro Valley and into rural Alameda County almost immediately.
 There’s almost no traffic as the road gradually climbs to its (almost) dead end; there’s a driveway at the end that leads onto private property.
 If you’re a naturist type, one of the properties is the Sequoians, a clothes-free club (though they have clothing-optional hours on Saturdays).

 Crow Canyon is busy and narrower than you’d prefer.
 Fork right on Norris Canyon at your first opportunity.
 Norris Canyon is quiet and beautiful, partially wooded and partially through rolling hills.
 The descent is fun and fast, ending right at Bollinger Canyon Road, our next dead end.

 There are two ends to this road; one starting in San Ramon and one starting in Moraga.
 We’ll do both ends.
 There actually is a dirt road that goes all the way through, but it includes gated private property, so it’s effectively two dead ends.
 There’s an ostrich and zebra farm on the west side of the road about halfway up.
 The road rolls gradually upwards, passing ranches and parkland, and ends at the staging area for Las Trampas Regional Wilderness.